prathibacvr/todo-app/README.md

-📝 ToDo List with Due Dates
-A beautiful and interactive ToDo List web app that helps you manage your tasks along with due dates.
-Built with HTML, CSS, and vanilla JavaScript — this app stores your tasks in your browser’s local storage so you never lose track!

-🚀 Features
-✅ Add new tasks with optional due dates

-⏳ Display formatted due dates alongside each task

-✔️ Mark tasks as complete/incomplete

-📝 Edit task text or due date directly

-❌ Delete tasks

-💾 Data persists using localStorage

-🎨 Responsive and visually appealing UI

-📂 Installation & Setup
-Clone or download this repository to your local machine.

-Make sure the background image bgimage2.jpg is in the same directory as the HTML file.

-Open the index.html file in your browser to use the app.

-🏃 How to Use
-Type a task in the input box.

-(Optional) Select a due date.

-Click Add or press Enter to save the task.

-Use the checkbox to mark a task as complete/incomplete.

-Click Edit to modify a task or its due date — and Save when you're done.

-Click the ❌ Delete button to remove a task.

-⚙️ Tech Stack
-HTML5
-CSS3
-JavaScript (ES6+)

-📌 Notes
-Tasks are stored in your browser's localStorage and persist between page reloads.

-The background image must be present as bgimage2.jpg in the same folder.

-Due dates are editable as plain text, so use YYYY-MM-DD format for compatibility.

-📄 License
-This project is open source and free to use.
-You may modify, share, or enhance it freely.

-Enjoy organizing your day with this handy little ToDo app! 🗒️📆✨
+# 📝 ToDo List with Due Dates

+A stylish and simple ToDo List web app built with HTML, CSS, and JavaScript.
+It supports:

+- 🗓️ Task creation with due dates
+- ✅ Marking tasks as complete
+- 🖊️ Editing tasks and due dates
+- ❌ Deleting tasks
+- 💾 Persistent localStorage support

+---

+## 🚀 Installation & Setup

+1. Clone or download this repository.
+2. Ensure your browser supports `localStorage`.

+> 📌 Make sure all files (including background image `bgimage2.jpg`) are in the same directory.

+---

+## 🌐 How to Run

+1. Open the `index.html` file in your browser.
+2. Start adding tasks right away!

+---

+## 🎮 How to Use the App

+- Type a task and optionally choose a due date.
+- Click **Add** or press **Enter** to add the task.
+- Use checkboxes to mark tasks complete.
+- Use the **Edit** button to update task text or due date.
+- Click **X** to delete a task.
+- All your tasks are saved in the browser using localStorage.

+---

+## ⚠️ Notes

+- This app uses `localStorage` — your data stays saved even if you close the browser.
+- Due dates can be edited directly as plain text (e.g., `2025-05-23`).

+---

+## 📄 License

+This project is open-source and free to use.
+Customize and enhance it as you like!

+---

+Enjoy organizing your day! 🗂️📆